The Nature of God

 When we get to the meat of the issue, when one considers 'God,' we must also take religion and faith into consideration.
 All religions, not just one.
 When one is to contemplate what God is, the answer isn't black'n'white.
 It's abstract.
 Logically abstract, in an odd way that makes sense while not making sense.

 When trying to determine what God is, one must also take a look and understand the rest of the picture.
-Definitions set up the ground for a deeper, more open process enables us to understand something beyond comprehension to a degree.
+Definitions set up the ground for a broader, more open process enables us to understand something beyond comprehension to a degree.

 What Is God?